Main content | back to top

 We are developing collaborative solutions to save, reuse and recycle water – often applying innovative technologies to do so.
 Read examples from around the globe.

 Our Pearl gas-to-liquids (GTL) plant in the Qatari desert is deliberately designed to avoid putting pressure on the country’s limited fresh water resources.
 Large amounts of water are produced during the GTL manufacturing process, which can then be recovered and reused, while avoiding water discharges from the plant.
 Pearl GTL’s industrial water processing plant is the biggest of its kind, making full use of every drop of this water.
 The plant can treat 280,000 barrels of water a day – equivalent to the needs of a town of 140,000 people.

 Read the story ”Producing water in the desert”

 The OMEGA process uses 20% less steam and generates around 30% less waste water

 Petroleum Development Oman (PDO, Shell share 34%) operates in some locations where water is extremely scarce, yet it produces nearly five barrels of water for every barrel of oil.
-At the Nimr oil field, around 250,000 m3 of contaminated water is brought to the surface together with the oil.
-The water must be disposed of and this adds to the cost of production.
+Reeds are now used to filter some of this water naturally.
+The wetlands provide habitat for fish and migratory birds.